Take initiative…

 Know your Language: Language we have been brought up with, is our mother language.
 Many languages in our country are fragile.
 Practice speaking your native language with children.
 Teach them the significance of the language.
 Read a story or poem in your native language.
 Encourage friends and youth to use native language.
 Blog about your language.
 Language is one element preserved by continuous usage.

 Water awareness: We can save water in simple ways daily such as not letting the tap run while brushing, or washing our face.
 We can limiting the time spent during showers.
+Instead of using running water to clean your cars, bikes, scooters, etc, use a wet fabric.
 Water is precious.

 Reduce your plastic consumption: